smoonen/bible/README.md

 ## Summary of changes

-- Use Yah and Yahweh throughout the OT
+- Yah and Yahweh throughout the OT for H3050, H3068, H3069, and related
-- Use "exodus" in the NT for G1841
+- exodus for G1841
+- ascension for H5930 / olah